+As of As of

-As of June 30, 2024 As of December 31, 2023
+June 30, December 31,

+2024 2023

 ThUS\$ ThUS\$

 Unaudited

 Fuel options (1) 29,588 22,136

 Foreign currency derivative R\$/BRL\$ (2) 2,714 (1,544)

 Interest rate swaps (3) 26

 - (1) Hedge significant variations in cash flows associated with market risk implicit in the changes in the price of future fuel purchases.
 These contracts are recorded as cash flow hedges. - (2) Hedge significant variations in expected cash flows associated with the market risk implicit in changes in exchange rates, particularly the US\$/BRL.
 These contracts are recorded as cash flow hedge contracts. - (3) They cover significant variations in cash flows associated with the market risk implicit in increases in the SOFR interest rate for long-term loans originated by the acquisition of aircraft and bank loans.

 These contracts are recorded as cash flow hedging contracts.